pond/scimitar/README.md

 ## IMPORTANT

 The v1 branch for Rails 6 is now end-of-life and will no longer receive updates.
 Rails 7 and later are supported by Scimitar v2.x or later.
-Please see https://github.com/pond/scimitar/tree/main.
+For upgrading notes, please see https://github.com/pond/scimitar/blob/main/CHANGELOG.md#200-2022-03-04.